-We provide employment advice on employment agreements, personal grievances, unfair dismissal's, sexual harassment, bullying, stress at work, restructuring, redundancy and disciplinary meetings.
+We provide employment advice on employment agreements, personal grievances, unfair dismissal's, sexual harassment, bullying, stress at work, restructuring, redundancy, trial periods and disciplinary meetings.

 Ask yourself, do you need legal advice on employment law NZ?
 What is an employment problem?

 We can fix your employment problem or give employment law advice on the below.